JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 using simple, common sense accounting principles and should be completed for the applicable parcels with tax measures before the
 December 15, 2023 deadline.

-The TTT implementers need to provide independent analysis - not just accept the future tax rate guesses from the taxing districts.
+The TTT implementers need to provide independent analysis.
+They should ignore the future tax rate guesses by the school districts.
+Voters are voting on amounts - not rates.